louchesprocket/pgnutil/README.txt

     pgnutil -mt 'Event/Nunn 1' -mp 'Glaurung 2.0.1' -s opponent,winner -i mygames.pgn

-means, "for every game in which the 'Event' tag contains the text 'Nunn 1' and in which 'Glaurung 2.0.1' was a player, output the name of the opponent and the name of the winner."
+means, "For every game in which the 'Event' tag contains the text 'Nunn 1' and in which 'Glaurung 2.0.1' was a player, output the name of the opponent and the name of the winner."